Sarah Balabagan

-Sarah Balabagan-Sereno (born March 8, 1979) is a Filipino woman who was imprisoned in the United Arab Emirates from 1994 to 1996 for murder.
-She was initially sentenced to death, but was later returned to the Philippines.
+Sarah Balabagan-Sereno (born March 8, 1979) is a Filipino former migrant worker and media personality who was imprisoned in the United Arab Emirates from 1994 to 1996 for murder.
+She was initially sentenced to death, but her sentence was later reduced to a year of imprisonment and she returned to the Philippines.
 Her story was made into a film in 1997.

 Early life

-Balabagan grew up in a poor Muslim family in Sultan Kudarat, Maguindanao in the Philippines.
+Balabagan grew up in a poor Muslim family in Sultan Kudarat, Maguindanao del Norte in the Philippines.
 She had 13 brothers and sisters but only six survived.
 Her siblings died due to disease and because of her family's financial constraints, which prevented them from availing adequate medical care.
 She worked for relatives at a young age to support her studies.
 She only managed to reach the fifth grade.
 She has implied that she was abused by an uncle as a child.

 Employment

 At age 14, Balabagan decided to work abroad.
 Her recruiter listed her age as 28 and managed to secure a job for her.
 She learnt of this falsification only when she was already on her flight to the United Arab Emirates.
 She was tasked by contract to work for a 67-year-old widower with four sons.
 Balabagan was anxious of the employment and convinced herself that her employers would respect her since she and they were Muslims.

 This was later proven to be false, as Balabagan became a subject of unsolicited sexual advances.